Thinklab-SJTU/ThinkMatch-SCGM/README.md

 Default configuration files are stored in``experiments/`` and you are welcomed to try your own configurations!
 If you find a better yaml configuration, please let us know by raising an issue or a PR and we will update the benchmark!

 ## Pretrained Models
 _ThinkMatch_ provides pretrained models.
-The model weights are available via [google drive]() and [SJTU jbox]()
+The model weights are available via [google drive](https://drive.google.com/drive/folders/11xAQlaEsMrRlIVc00nqWrjHf8VOXUxHQ?usp=sharing) and [SJTU jbox](https://jbox.sjtu.edu.cn/l/L04xX3)

-To use the pretrained models, add the following line to your yaml file:
+To use the pretrained models, firstly download the weight files, then add the following line to your yaml file:
 ```yaml
 PRETRAINED_PATH: path/to/your/pretrained/weights
 ```